 Fortunately being both clear and allowing ambiguity is a powerful approach.
 Here is the definition of complexity I use to allow ambiguity:

 Garnett’s Definition: Complexity arrives when interactions among parts leads the behavior of the whole to be more than and/or different than a sum of the parts — whether to our advantage, disadvantage, or both.

 Someone recently suggested this was too simplistic.
 I chuckled.
 Companies struggle through their entire existence to come to grips with their unique whole result and how it is delivered.
 So this is no simple statement.
 Rather, statements which allow ambiguity quite often appear simple on the surface but involve incredible depth.
 Thinking of your own company, what is its “whole” result?
 What impact on employees and vendors arrives from your whole result?
 What about communities and society?
 Other commercial partners?
 What parts come together to make the whole?
 How does that come about or work?
 What interactions cause it to happen?
 To what degree can you affect or influence how that comes together?
 The whole result of your company, by the way, is never a part of a mission statement.

 This individual was also being entirely predictable as an expert.
 Areas of learning are complex adaptive systems.
-Complex adaptive systems are known to always increase in complexity (although I maintain human systems do so only until they ebb back into a new simplicity).
+Complex adaptive systems tend to increase in complexity (although I maintain human systems do so only until they ebb back into a new simplicity).
 For human institutions, this means their increasing complexity leads them to lose sight of their reason to exist.
 At this point, sophistication becomes more important to those in the field than does effectiveness or value.
 Suggesting this definition (the true value of complexity) to be too simple is typical dysfunctional output from human built complex systems.
 Hence, the chuckle.